Diclofenac is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 - If you have high blood pressure.

-- If you have ever had an allergic reaction to any other NSAID (such as aspirin, ibuprofen, naproxen, and indometacin), or to any other medicine.
+- If you have ever had an allergic reaction to any other NSAID (such as aspirin, naproxen, indometacin, and ibuprofen), or to any other medicine.

 How to take diclofenac

 - Before you start taking diclofenac, read the manufacturer's printed information leaflet from inside the pack.
-The leaflet will give you more information about the specific brand of diclofenac you have been given and a full list of possible side-effects from taking it.
+It will give you more information about diclofenac and will provide you with a full list of the side-effects which you may experience from taking it.

-- Take diclofenac exactly as your doctor has told you.
-Your doctor or pharmacist will tell you how much to take and when to take it.
-Your dose will also be on the label of the pack.
+- Take diclofenac exactly as your doctor tells you to.
+Your doctor or pharmacist will tell you how much to take and how often to take it.
+You may be asked to take just one dose a day, or several doses each day.
+This information will also be printed on the label of the pack to remind you.

-- There are a number of different types of diclofenac tablets and capsules, such as immediate-release tablets, dispersible tablets, gastro-resistant tablets, and prolonged-release tablets or capsules.
-On the label of your pack, there will be instructions to tell you how you should take the type you have been given.
-Read and follow these directions carefully.
+- There are a number of different formulations of diclofenac, such as standard tablets, dispersible tablets, gastro-resistant tablets, and prolonged-release tablets/capsules.
+On the label of your pack there will be instructions to tell you how to take the type you have been given.
+For example, dispersible tablets should be taken mixed into a small amount of water, and prolonged-release tablets/capsules must be swallowed whole without chewing.
+Read and follow the directions on the label carefully.

 Getting the most from your treatment

-- If you are taking diclofenac for a long-term condition, try to keep your regular appointments with your doctor.
-This is so your doctor can check on your progress.
+- Try to keep any regular appointments with your doctor.
+This is so your doctor can check on your progress, and is especially important if you are taking diclofenac for a long-term condition.

 - If you have asthma, symptoms such as wheeze or breathlessness can be made worse by anti-inflammatories such as diclofenac.
 If this happens to you, you should stop taking diclofenac and see your doctor as soon as possible.